-Whenever I think of autism awareness, I feel both joy and sadness.
-On the one hand, I love that there are so things and people that do raise awareness for autism, but on the other hand, it upsets me that we still need to raise so much awareness.
+When I think of autism awareness, I feel both joy and sadness.
+On one hand, I love that there are so many things and people that do raise awareness for autism, but on the other hand, it upsets me that we still need to raise so much awareness.
 I pray for and dream about a day when everyone will be embraced for exactly who we are, no matter how different they may seem to some.

 My son, Marky, teaches me so many beautiful lessons on a daily basis.
-I hold onto those gifts so tightly, and am so grateful for the simplicity he can exist with.
+I hold onto those gifts tightly, and am grateful for the simplicity he can exist with.
 He helps me, which helps me help others.
 He has seven qualities in particular that I wish I had, too — qualities that would give everyone a little more love and happiness.

 - His exceptional memory.
 Marky can tell us how many movies he's seen over the last nine years.
 He can tell us the date of things we did years ago, and he can give you directions to a place he's been to only once.
 His ability to recall information is amazing.
 The attention to detail and accuracy are skills that so many would benefit from in their daily lives.
 Most days, I can't recall what I had for breakfast, and almost always get lost without a GPS!

 - His inability to lie.
 Marky speaks his truth!
 You may not want to know that your breath smells or that he threw his dinner away, but he's going to let you know.
 Many times, you won't even have to ask.
 He doesn't know what a lie is.
 Can you imagine living life only speaking the truth?